Jerusalem and the Tower of David

 We then had dinner at Mount Zion hotel, while some of the others went to a pub nearby.

 The Israel Museum

-The next day we headed out for some sightseeing where we visited The Israel Museum and saw some miniature versions of the City of Jerusalem from different eras.
+The next day we headed out for some sightseeing in Jerusalem where we visited The Israel Museum and saw some miniature versions of the City of Jerusalem from different eras.